How to care for outdoor cats to keep them safe and healthy

 Whether it’s the best wet cat food or the best dry cat food, you’re going to want to make sure that your moggy doesn’t miss a meal when they venture home - and that they have plenty of fresh water available to them.

-One option is to fit a cat flap into your home as this will allow your kitty to come and go as they please.
+One option is to fit a one of the best microchip cat flaps into your home as this will allow your kitty to come and go as they please.
 You could also set up an area outdoors that they can visit to eat and drink, although you do run the risk of all the other cats in the neighborhood swinging by too!

 5. Invest in an outdoor cat house